-There seems to be a little bit of creep every year, in how early some content writers decide it is time to stop thinking about this year, and start planning for next year.
+There appears to be a bit of a trend every year, in how early some content writers decide it is time to stop thinking about this year, and start planning for next year.

 I suppose in that vein, a title such as ‘plan for 2027’ could very well be much the same, only worse…

 For the Foreseeable Future Our Industry Will Be Dominated by Google

 The real question here becomes ‘just how much of the future can we even see?’

 One of my favorite bloggers ever is Tim Urban, and his article on the AI Revolution literally strung a chord with me, ok… figuratively.

 The thing is, if you were to look back at 2006 and the state of the Internet and SEO you wouldn’t even recognise some of the advances that have been made in this space.